Skip to main content

 GINA is the Genetic Information Nondiscrimination Act of 2008.
 It protects you from discrimination by health insurers and employers based on genetic information.
 It does not protect you in the markets for life insurance, disability insurance, or long-term care insurance.
 We discuss this trade-off before any deep genetic testing.

 We interpret a variant of uncertain significance (VUS) by usually doing nothing dramatic.
 A VUS is a genetic change with no clear medical meaning yet.
 We document it, follow updates from clinical databases like ClinVar, and re-evaluate periodically.
-We never let a VUS drive surgery or aggressive treatment.
+We never let a VUS drive surgery or intensive treatment.

 Fishtown Medicine handles direct-to-consumer pharmacogenomic kits cautiously.
 Some, like GeneSight, are FDA-cleared for psychiatric medications.
 Others have variable evidence.
 We treat consumer reports as starting points, confirm with clinical-grade testing when needed, and make decisions based on the totality of clinical context.